-For career-track assistant or associate professorial rank please include information up to 10 years in current rank only.
-[This statement is also included in Section 6 (6A, 6B) and 7 (7A, 7B) dossier template instructions.]
-If a limit is not specified on the Dossier Template, then the section is not limited to time in rank, e.g., honors/awards, publications, scholarship, or media.
+If continuing-eligible or tenure-eligible, please include information limited to period in current rank.
+Please include information from no more than 10 years in current rank.
+[This statement is also in certain parts of Section 6 (6A, 6B) and 7 (7A, 7B) Dossier Template instructions.]
+If a limit is not specified on the Dossier Template, then the section is not limited to time in rank, e.g. honors/awards, publications, scholarship, or media.